 Winner: SEAC New Sting Sling Speargun

 The SEAC New Sting Sling Speargun is the epitome of simplicity without sacrificing versatility or practicality.
-This speargun is idea for beginners who are learning the ropes of the sport.
+This speargun is ideal for beginners who are learning the ropes of the sport.
 Notable Features of the SEAC New Sting Sling Speargun include:

 This spear fishing gun is balanced and has superb handling and easy to load and fire.
 The barrel of the gun is made from an extruded aluminum which is resistant against rusting or bending.